stylify/web/content/blog/best-practices-for-utility-first-css.md

 However, it temps developers to "step on the gas", turn on the heavy metal and write literally everything into class attributes in completely random order.
 This ends up with a class long like Route 50 and coding turns into a "Sherlock Holmes experience".

-This guide is a list of useful lessons learned while working and testing Utility-First CSS.
-It's goal is to help you use Utility-First CSS effectively while eliminating the issues mentioned below.
+This guide is a list of useful lessons learned while working and testing utility-first CSS.
+Its goal is to help you use utility-first CSS effectively while eliminating the issues mentioned below.

-Even though this guide is focused primarily on Stylify CSS, there are links to Tailwind documentation for similar technology/approach and all tips explained in this guide can be used within any other Utility-First CSS framework that supports similar features.
+Even though this guide is focused primarily on Stylify CSS, there are links to Tailwind documentation for similar technology/approach and all tips explained in this guide can be used within any other utility-first CSS framework that supports similar features.

 ## Utility-First CSS Pros and Cons
 Below is a list of a few pros and cons you will probably encounter, when working with Stylify CSS or Tailwind CSS.
 I have explained them more in a detail in <nuxt-link to="/docs/get-started/why-stylify-css">why Stylify post</nuxt-link>.